vfmd/vfmd-spec/specification.md

         _reference id string_, then the output shall have the _enclosed content_ linked to the link url and link title specified in the entry for the _reference id string_ in the [link reference association map].
-For HTML output, the link title should be [de-escaped] and then [attribute-value-escaped].
+For HTML output, the link url should be [attribute-value-escaped]; the link title should be [de-escaped] and then [attribute-value-escaped].

         If the [link reference association map] does not contain an entry for _reference id string_, then the output shall have the